d12frosted/elpa-mirror/nongnu/autothemer-readme.txt

 ## Faces and Color Classes

-One of the things that makes writing themes for Emacs difficult is the clumsy syntax of `defface`, the macro used to configre Emacs `face` definitions.
+One of the things that makes writing themes for Emacs difficult is the syntax of `defface`, the macro used to configre Emacs `face` definitions.

 Because the syntax isn't particularly developer friendly, it usually results in themes with limited support for different color displays, usually GUI / 24bit themes are made, and the results in the terminal are often sub par.
 On occassion a theme does appear that provides better support for multiple display types, but due to the manual work involved in adding face specs, mode support is limited and development often stalls.